Alexander Povetkin: Povetkin vs. Klitschko

-At the end of 2012, the World Boxing Association ordered its super-champion Wladimir Klitschko (60-3, 52 KOs) to fight regular-champion Povetkin by 24 February 2013, but the two sides couldn't reach an agreement.
+At the end of 2012, the World Boxing Association ordered its super-champion Wladimir Klitschko (60–3, 52 KOs) to fight regular-champion Povetkin by 24 February 2013, but the two sides couldn't reach an agreement.
 WBA let Klitschko have another voluntary title defence before taking on Povetkin, but there should have been a signed contract with Povetkin before 28 February, with a new deadline for their bout no later than 31 July.

 Promoter Vladimir Hryunov won the right to promote Klitschko vs. Povetkin with a purse bid of $23,333,330 and Russian businessman Andrey Ryabinsky putting up the money.
 Failed bids made were from K2 Promotions ($7,130,000) and Povetkin's promoter Sauerland Event ($6,014,444).
 It allowed Ryabinsky to dictate the location of the fight and guaranteed the fighters the biggest purses of their careers.
 Based on being entitled to 75 percent of the winning bid, Klitschko got $17,499,997, while Povetkin received $5,833,333.
 The Klitschko camp were said to be surprised by the bid.
 The fight was expected to generate around 100 million viewers in Europe.
 It was reported that the President of Russia Vladimir Putin was going to attend the fight.

 The fight took place in October 2013, Klitschko's third consecutive undefeated opponent.
 The bout was marred with over 160 clinches, most initiated by Klitschko, followed by several repeated roughhouse tactics throughout the match.
 This included Klitschko's leaning on his opponent and pushing his head down and throwing Povetkin away to prevent Povetkin from clinching, which resulted in the referee scoring some of Povetkin's fallings as knockdowns, as well as Povetkin's punching after referee's break command and leaning his head too low.
 Klitschko won by unanimous decision scoring a knockdown in round 2 from a quick left hook, and 3 knockdowns in round 7 including one prompted from a straight right hand.
 All 3 judges scored it 119–104 on the scorecards.
 Klitschko landed 139 of 417 punches (33%) and Povetkin connected on 59 of 283 (21%).
 After the fight, Klitschko told in the interview that he had little desire to go for the knockout as the Russian crowd would be disappointed, which lead to speculations about the alleged agreement between the champion and organisers to let the bout go the distance, which Klitschko later denied.
-With 9.2 rating, the fight became the most popular sporting event on Russian television in 2013, as well as the most watched TV programme of the year in the capital of Russia with 13.9 rating, surpassing the Moscow Victory Day Parade.
+With a rating of 9.2, the fight became the most popular sporting event on Russian television in 2013, as well as the most watched TV programme of the year in the capital of Russia with 13.9 rating, surpassing the Moscow Victory Day Parade.